dj0abr/QO-100-Amsat-Converter-Remote-Display/README.md

     3) start this software as described above
     4) switch ON your Amsat Downconverter
     5) start a browser, enter your computer's IP address and watch the remote display

+## hardware installation with Up AND Downconverter simultaneously

+    1) connect the 3,3v USB adapter into your linux computer
+    2) connect Ground and the serial output of the Amsat-Upconverter with Ground and the serial input (RxD) of your USB adapter.
+    3) connect the serial output of the Amsat-Downconverter with the serial input of the Amsat-Upconverter.
+          (Ground exists already via the power supply wire).
+    4) start this software as described above
+    5) switch ON your Amsat Downconverter
+    6) start a browser, enter your computer's IP address and watch the remote display

 Have a lot of fun !
 DJ0ABR